kevinmartinjos/varnam-docs/guide_getting_started.md

 Doing so will create a .vst (varnam symbol table) file in the /schemes directory.
 This is the generated database that has all the rules needed by varnam.

-However, we need the .vst file somewhere else if varnam can use it.
+However, we need the .vst file somewhere else if varnam should be able to use it.
 Type in `sudo make install` again and this will send the .vst file to where it belongs.
+If you prefer to do it manually, you can simply copy the generated .vst file to /usr/local/share/varnam/vst/.

 To see if you've done everything right, we will try out the varnam command line tool.
 Type `varnamc -s ml -t varnam` to transliterate 'varnam' to the equivalent in malayalam.
 Do not forget to replace 'ml' with the language of your choice.